✨ Get to know Boldin’s AI Planner Assistant

 The Schwab study found that people with a plan are at least 25% more likely to feel financially stable.

-The more you can get in front of your goals, the more problems you will be able to avoid and the more wealth you can create.
+The more you can get in front of your goals, the more problems you can avoid and the more wealth you can create.
 Setting goals and planning your finances enables you to get ahead on taxes, savings, and so much more.

 And, when disaster strikes, you will better be able to weather the storm.
 In fact, people with an overall financial plan are 32% more likely to have an emergency fund.